NSERC Funding opportunities

 Your organization may provide up to six letters to support your application.
 Your organization should choose which letters make the most convincing case in support of your application.
 Applications without letters of reference may be at a disadvantage in the competition.
 There are two types of letters:

-• Letters of reference (or equivalent documents): Applicants are encouraged to include letters of reference in support of the program(s) proposed in the application to demonstrate the need and/or impact of the activities.
-Applicants proposing targeted programming are strongly encouraged to include a letter of reference from an organization linked with their underrepresented audience.
+Organizations are encouraged to include letters of reference in support of the program(s) proposed in the application to demonstrate the need and/or impact of the activities.
+Organizations proposing targeted programming are strongly encouraged to include a letter of reference from an organization linked with their underrepresented audience.
 For targeted programming with Indigenous youth, a letter of support from an individual in a community leadership position is strongly encouraged; evidence of community support may be verified.
 In all cases, the process of obtaining a letter of support should be as efficient as possible and mindful of any unique circumstances the community is experiencing.

-• Letters of commitment: Applicants are encouraged to include letters of commitment to confirm funding agreements or in-kind contributions from outside sources.
-Also, applicants from post-secondary institutions are strongly encouraged to include a letter of commitment from the host institution.
+Organizations are encouraged to include letters of commitment to confirm funding agreements or in-kind contributions from outside sources.
+If the application is from a post-secondary institution, it is strongly recommended to include a letter of commitment from the institution.
+Do not submit contracts or agreements as letters of commitment.

-Before you, as an applicant, can submit your application to NSERC, you must read and agree to the terms and conditions listed on the Terms and conditions of applying form.
+Before you, as the principal applicant, can submit the application to NSERC, you must read and agree to the terms and conditions listed on the Terms and conditions of applying form.
 It is your responsibility to retain a copy of the agreed terms and conditions for your records.
-Note: This form must be signed by the applicant identified on the PromoScience application summary form, not the contact person.
+Note: This form must be signed by the principal applicant identified on the PromoScience application summary form, not the contact person.

 For post-secondary institutions